hackfestca/hfscoreboard/README.rst

 Use user/pass authentication instead
 ------------------------------------

 Most authentication are made using client certificates.
-To change authentication scheme,
+To change authentication scheme:

 1. Open `/var/postgresql/data/pg_hba.conf` on the database server
 2. Find line corresponding to the user you want to change.
 For example:
     | hostssl scoreboard  player      172.28.71.11/32         cert clientcert=1